Home

 Close this search box.

-The T-42A Cochise serves as the military variant of the Baron 95-B55, utilised by the United States Army for instrument training.
+The T-42A Cochise is a military version of the Baron 95-B55 for use by the United States Army as an instrument training aircraft.

-The Army Aviation School received 65 of these aircraft, with an additional five designated for the Turkish Army.
+The Army Aviation School took delivery of 65 aircraft, a further five were bought for delivery to the Turkish Army.

-By 1993, the remaining T-42 aircraft had been reassigned to the Army Reserve and the National Guard, falling out of regular use.
+By 1993, the Army’s remaining T-42 aircraft had been transferred to the Army Reserve and the National Guard and were no longer in standard use.

 Specifications